-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (ASC Topic 820) ("ASU 2018-13"), which modifies, removes and adds certain disclosure requirements on fair value measurements based on the FASB Concepts Statement, Conceptual Framework for Financial Reporting-Chapter 8: Notes to Financial Statements.
+In August 2018, the FASB issued Accounting Standards Update ("ASU") No. 2018-13, Fair Value Measurement (ASC Topic 820) ("ASU 2018-13"), which modifies, removes and adds certain disclosure requirements on fair value measurements based on the FASB Concepts Statement, Conceptual Framework for Financial Reporting-Chapter 8: Notes to Financial Statements.
 The amendments on changes in unrealized gains and losses, the range and weighted-average of significant unobservable inputs used to develop Level 3 fair value measurements and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
 The Company adopted ASU 2018-13 as of January 1, 2020 for the annual period.
 The adoption of the guidance did not have a material impact on the Company's consolidated financial statements.

 In November 2018, the FASB issued ASU No. 2018-18 - Collaborative Arrangements, which clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue when the collaborative arrangement participant is a customer in the context of a unit of account and precludes recognizing as revenue consideration received from a collaborative arrangement participant if the participant is not a customer.
-The Company early adopted this standard as of January 1, 2020 for the annual period and it will be applied to interim periods after December 31, 2020.
-This ASU requires retrospective adoption to the date the Company adopted ASC 606, which was upon its Inception, by recognizing a cumulative-effect adjustment to the opening balance of retained earnings of the earliest annual period presented.
+The Company early adopted this standard as of January 1, 2020.
+This ASU requires retrospective adoption to the date the Company adopted ASC 606, which was early adopted upon the Company's Inception, by recognizing a cumulative-effect adjustment to the opening balance of retained earnings of the earliest annual period presented.
 As the Company does not have any contracts with customers or collaborative arrangements, the adoption of this guidance did not have any impact on the Company's consolidated financial statements.